jordim/langify-mobile/README.md

 Configure **targets** key to obtain your localizable files in the platforms you need.

 Usage **save_cache** as *True* to avoid unnecessary calls to Google Translate API.
 When the process ends it will persist all translations in a json.
-In future executions of the script if that keys exists in cache it will get the translation from it instead making a call to Google Translate API.
+In future executions of the script if that keys exists in cache it will get the translation from it instead of making a call to Google Translate API that has a fee.

-If key **print_table** is *True*, when the process ends the script will print all translated values in a table.
+If key **print_table** is *True*, when the process ends the script will print in console all translated values in a table

+## Create your own engines

+If you need to create some specific engine that fits your needs you can override EngineBase class and implement all necessary methods.
+Take a look to EngineIOS or EngineAndroid to see how an enigne looks like.